-Credit risk from balances with banks and financial institutions is managed by local Company's treasury supported by the Parent Company.
-The Company limits its exposure to credit risk by only placing balances with international banks and local banks of good repute.
-Given the profile of its bankers, management does not expect any counterparty to fail to meet its obligations.
+Credit risk from balances with banks and financial institutions is managed by finance department.
+The Company limits its exposure to credit risk by depositing balances with local banks of good reputation.
+Given the profile of its bankers, the Company's management does not expect any counterparty to default to meet its obligations.